Zane-T-Rice/server-manager-service/README.md

 - Input validation in controllers.
 - Probaby add integration tests.
 Right now it is all unit tests.
 - Creating a port for a non-existent server is 500 instead of 404.
-- Drop applicationName column from Server
-- Fix documentation of protocol attribute of Port, containerPath of Volume